bbauska/Coursera-Bootstrap/readme.md

 control the JS component.
 At the end of this exercise you will be able
 to:

--   Use Bootstrap\'s JS component methods together with JQuery and Javascript
+-   Use Bootstrap&apos;s JS component methods together with JQuery and Javascript

 -   Use JS code to control the Bootstrap JS component